 Mr A is made aware of his IHT liability by his adviser and for the first time sees the benefit of advance planning so as to mitigate as much of the liability as he can.
-After careful consideration, he decides to open a Soteria BR Account and deposits £150,000 into the account, which is then used to buy BR qualifying shares.
+After careful consideration, he decides to open a Soteria BR Trust Account and deposits £150,000 into the account, which is then used to buy BR qualifying shares.
 After two years, the £150,000 will be outside of his estate so he is very happy that he took action and opened the account.
 Mr A is fit and healthy at the time of planning and goes on to live another 20 years, during which time he enjoys modest growth on his shares of 4% per annum.
-Upon his death the value of his account has grown to be £315,168.
+Upon his death the value of his account has grown to be £315,168

-Assuming no increase in estate value over that 20 year period, once probate has been granted the beneficiaries will now share the value of his estate's assets (£550,000), plus another £315,168 from the Soteria BR Account.
-So the total value of assets to be shared is £865,168.
-To achieve that uplift and reduce the IHT liability, all Mr A did was to make a decision to restructure his assets and move £150,000 from other existing accounts (bank account/shares/investment funds etc.) and put them into his Soteria BR Account, where they were used to buy BR qualifying shares.
-The estate is now saved from paying IHT on the value of £315,168 but does have duty to pay of £90,000 (550,000 - 325,000 = 225,000 x 40% = £90,000) and instead the total value, to be shared equally by his children, increases by over £260,000 and his two children will now receive £387,584 each.
-The planning that Mr A did meant that his children receive £162,584 more than they would have done had he not opened a Soteria BR Account.
+Assuming no increase in estate value over that 20 year period, once probate has been granted the beneficiaries will now share the value of his estate's assets (£550,000), plus another £315,168 from the Soteria BR Trust Account.
+So the total value of assets to be shared is £815,168.
+To achieve that uplift and reduce the IHT liability, all Mr A did was to make a decision to restructure his assets and move £150,000 from other existing accounts (bank account/shares/investment funds etc.) and put them into his Soteria BR Trust Account, where they were used to buy BR qualifying shares.
+The estate is now saved from paying IHT of £150,000 and instead the total value, to be shared equally by his children, increases by over £300,000 and his two children will now receive £407,584 each.
+The planning that Mr A did meant that his children receive £265,168 more than they would have done had he not opened a Soteria BR Trust Account.